-2021 school year.
-Teachers accessed data from the effort and behaviour grades issued each school term, academic results reported each semester, NAPLAN, the ACER Progressive Achievement Tests (PAT), and General Ability Tests (AGAT).
+2022 school year.
+Teachers accessed data from the effort and behaviour grades issued each school term, academic results reported each semester, NAPLAN, the ACER Progressive Achievement Tests (PAT) and General Ability Tests (AGAT).

-In 2021, there have been some significant improvements in the network provided by the Catholic Schools Office which means we can now connect a variety of devices.
-The professional learning and delivery of home-based learning were reflected on and many of the benefits of using technology have been continued into the classroom lessons.
-This also allowed for the seamless return to Home-based learning throughout the year resulting in continuity of learning for our students despite the location, home, or school.
-The program has provided many opportunities to enhance student learning, organisation, and creativity beyond the constraints of traditional resources as students have been immersed in a variety of innovative and engaging tasks.
+During 2022, there have been some significant improvements in the network provided by Catholic Schools Broken Bay that means we can now connect a variety of devices.
+The professional learning and delivery of online learning platforms that were essential during home-based learning have continued into the classroom lessons.
+The program has provided many opportunities to enhance student learning, organisation and creativity beyond the constraints of traditional resources as students have been immersed in a variety of innovative and engaging tasks.

-In 2021, we expanded the vocational pathways offered for students by including more vocational education courses and the opportunity for students to enroll in school-based apprenticeships and traineeships.
+In 2022, we continued to expand the vocational pathways offered for students by including more vocational education courses, including Entertainment and the opportunity for students to enrol in school-based apprenticeships and traineeships.
 We were encouraged by the achievement and success these students found in their chosen industries and believe these offerings support our mission statement of 'educating for life' and 'providing opportunities for the realisation of potential'.